skandar9/aim/README.md

 Project overview:

-An Iraqi voluntary organization aiming to protect the rights of minorities It includes a collection of projects, news and reports.
+An Iraqi voluntary organization accessible through a website aiming to protect the rights of minorities.
+It includes a collection of projects, news and reports.
 You can subscribe to receive the latest news from the organization visitors to the organization’s website can also join them to contribute with individuals or groups or send volunteer requests.
 It also allows those who suffer from a violation of their freedom and rights to apply for protection.